evilwire/parvi/README.md

 ## Parvi?
 What is that?

 I think it's the Finnish word for "flock" (as in a flock of birds), though I am not really sure.
-If it isn't clear already, I'm not Finnish.
+I'm not Finnish.
 I looked it up in Google Translate, and I am informed that it's pronounced `/'pärvē/` or PAR-vee.

 If you are Finnish and you think I'm well silly, I'm sorry.